-This acoustic panel is designed to reduce sound transmission through surfaces like doors.
-It is 2 inches thick and really dense in its construction.
-It will help to reduce the noise coming through your door, but they do tend to be quite expensive.
+Acoustic panels are designed to reduce sound transmission through surfaces like doors.
+They are really thick and dense in construction.
+They will help to reduce the noise coming through your door, but they do tend to be quite expensive.

 Treatment Number 3: Improve the door construction

 A solid wood door is better at insulating from noise than a hollow door.
 If you have a hollow construction door, you would do well to upgrade it to a solid core door made of hardwood or medium density fiberboard (MDF).
-Special fire doors are also very effective, and exterior doors always have a solid core and good seals.
-These doors are all more dense in their construction and more effective at keeping out sound.
-However, they can be expensive so if this isn’t an option for you then check out our other cheaper solutions.
+Special fire doors are also very effective (exterior doors should always have a solid core and good seals).
+These doors are more dense in their construction and more effective at keeping out sound.
+However, they can be expensive, so if this isn’t an option for you then check out our other cheaper solutions.